samthomson/flot/README.md

 flot
 ====

 no database CMS, written in PHP, supports themes, plugins, and flexible taxonomies (data types).
 Hybrid static/dynamic CMS that's cached by default.
-Runs on anything with PHP. - NO WHERE NEAR STABLE YET
+Runs on anything with PHP.

+NO WHERE NEAR STABLE YET <a href="//flot.io">flot.io</a> for updates

 main features